How I deal with flying

 Gone now of the days of wearing high heels and skinny jeans for long flights, I’m uncomfortable from the start and that doens’t help with relaxing.
 Now I try to wear some nice gym trousers or leggings and hoodie similar to what I wear when I am chilling at home.
 Wear some easy to remove shoes and nice socks.
 I usually always wear a scarf to wrap around me and a travel pillow.
 I feel this makes me more cosy and comfy and helps to sleep.

 4. Download Music / Apps / Films

-I always try to be as prepared as possible, I will download new music onto my playlist, new podcasts (love Emma Gannon’s Ctrl Alt Delete), TV shows and films and apps.
+I always try to be as prepared as possible for flying, I will download new music onto my playlist, new podcasts (love Emma Gannon’s Ctrl Alt Delete), TV shows and films and apps.
 I have Sudoku, wordsearch and cross word games that can be played without wifi or 3G.
 I find having lots of things to do (with fully charged phone of course) really help to keep me busy and keeps me from counting down every minute of the flight.
 I have added some of them below.

 5. Emergency Kit

 No not in case you have to jump out the side of the plane but I take a little bag with me every time I fly; inside are ibroprofen, tampons, spare phone headphones, ear plugs, calm tablets, eye drops, anti bacterial handwash, moisturiser some sweets / gum.
 All of these home comforts again take away any panic that I don’t have something I might need, and it is really accessible and close without having to go through all of your luggage to find.